yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - danger
   - peril: [ C/U ] danger, or something that is dangerous
     - _[ U ] The president said that we are entering a time of great peril._
+- dangerous:
+  - treacherous: If the ground or sea is treacherous, it is extremely dangerous, especially because of bad weather conditions
+    - _Snow and ice have left many roads treacherous, and drivers are warned to use caution._
+    - _The true worst-case scenario might be one where we don't venture out from our safe harbors of knowledge to explore the more treacherous shores of uncertainty._
 - determined
   - feisty: adj. active, forceful, and full of determination
     - _He launched a feisty attack on the government._